revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Collections.md

 ---

-22. Which Collection type do you suggest to me If I want a sorted collection of objects with no duplicates?
+22. Which Collection type is best suited for having a sorted collection of objects with no duplicates?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)